advanced-security/codeql-sap-js/javascript/frameworks/cap/src/bad-authn-authz/UnnecessarilyGrantedPrivilegedAccessRights/UnnecessarilyGrantedPrivilegedAccessRights.md

 # Access rights to an entity is unnecessarily elevated to privileged

-The privileged user, represented as `cds.User.Privileged`, is being used to access an entity that requires authorization.
-If the required access rights is greater than the user accessing it, the application may expose entities to the user that does not have rights to view it.
+The privileged user `cds.User.Privileged` is used to access an entity that requires authorization.
+If the application does not verify the actual user rights, it may expose protected entities to unauthorized users.

 This is especially important when the accessed entity belongs to a remote service.
 By default, when using a production-grade authentication strategy all CAP endpoints are authenticated.
 However, if the entity is outside the application, there is no guarantee that the user is authenticated in the remote service.